Bünde station: Infrastructure

 The station has three platform tracks, which are numbered 2–4, as the former track 1 was not intended for passenger services.
 Track 1 has been abandoned and only the track bed and a track indicator board mark its location.
 The freight loading track ended at the eastern part of the station and was accessible via a platform adjacent to the entrance building warehouse; this allowed loading end-on and from the south side.
 The warehouse had loading ramps for trucks on its south side; it is now used for a restaurant.
 Following the dismantling of track 1, marshalling and stabling tracks were abandoned on the eastern apron of the station as well as some loading ramps.
 In their place a station parking area was built east of the station forecourt.
 The loading tracks that formerly connected to the premises of Imperial (now part of Miele) and other companies in Ennigloh (which is north of the station), are no longer available.
 There is still a connecting track to a building material establishment, but this has not been used for several years.
 Formerly, there was also a track 5 on the north side; this was also not intended for passenger operations.

 In the freight yard, only tracks 19,20 and 21 are available and track 20 is currently locked out of operations.
 The former loading ramp was purchased by the city of Bünde and is now redeveloped with commercial premises.

 Rail services

-The station is served at four-hour intervals by IC 77 intercity service, Amsterdam–Osnabrück–Hannover–Wolfsburg–Berlin.
+The station is served at four-hour intervals by ICE 77 intercity service, Amsterdam–Osnabrück–Hannover–Wolfsburg–Berlin.
 It is also served by several Regional-Express and Regionalbahn services.

-The station is served by the following services as of 2025:
+The station is served by the following services as of 2026: